pptrgi/nyumbahub-frontend/README.md

 #### Frontend

-The application's frontend includes an aesthetic, functional and easy to use fully responsive UI emploting code-splitting and lazy loading to boost performance.
+The application's frontend includes an aesthetic, functional and easy to use fully responsive UI employing code-splitting and lazy loading to boost performance.

 With a defined layout for all pages in this application, React Router handles routing, helps pass state via a route in some parts of the application, and, not forgetting page scrolling.